bhomaidan1990/diplib/doc/src/DIPimage/05_dip_measurement.md

 If you want to handle the measurement results as a data table, use the `table` function.
-The `table` class was introduced in *MATLAB* in release 2013b, and provides a convenient way to work with tabular data.
+The `table` class was introduced in *MATLAB* in release R2013b, and provides a convenient way to work with tabular data.

-\section sec_dum_dip_measurement_other_info Other information on the dip_measurement object
+\section sec_dum_dip_measurement_other_info Other information on the `dip_measurement` object

 Besides extracting the measured data, you might want to gain more knowledge on the object you are dealing with (e.g. which measurements